natbusa/datafaucet/README.md

-Data resources are relative to the `rootpath`.
+Data resources are relative to the `rootdir`.
 Next to the resources we can declare `providers` and `engines`.
 More about data binding in the next section.

 ### Modules: Data